gdarko/digital-license-manager/readme.txt

 23. License check form displayed by using block or shortcode

 == Changelog ==

+= 1.5.4 =
+*Release date - 27 Nov 2023*

+* Improvements to the migration tool from License Manager for WooCommerce
+* Add Compatibility layer for the REST API for License Manager for WooCommerce
+* Add

 = 1.5.3 =
 *Release Date - 22 Oct 2023*